AF Association Global AF Aware Week (AF-A GAFAW)

 19-25 November 2018

 Did you know...?

-- One in four people will develop AF; there are over 200,000 new cases in the US each year and an estimated 16 million people are affected worldwide.
+- One in four people will develop AF; it affects in excess of 16 million worldwide.

 - AF can be detected cheaply and easily with a simple manual pulse check.